Can You Record a Meeting Without Consent?

 2. For members who cannot attend.
 Meeting recaps are a great way to share conversations with someone who couldn’t attend the live session.
 They provide more detail than meeting notes but still keep it condensed enough that they don’t need to re-watch the entire conversation on 1X speed.

 3. For training and development purposes.
-You’ve likely phoned a call center and heard them say they’ll use recordings for training purposes, and this is a completely valid reason.
+You’ve likely phoned a call center and heard them say they’ll use IVR solutions for training purposes, and this is a completely valid reason.
 For example, customer service teams can use recordings to learn the best responses to tricky questions, or junior sales associates can watch demos of product pitches to help them understand how to sell the new offer.

 4. For complex or critical discussions.
 HR and management teams often rely on recorded calls to maintain a paper trail of critical employee conversations, such as interviews, performance improvement planning, and exit interviews.